Thearne

-Thearne is a hamlet in the East Riding of Yorkshire, England, in the civil parish of Woodmansey.
+Thearne is a hamlet and former civil parish, now in the parish of Woodmansey, in the East Riding of Yorkshire, England.
+In 1931 the parish had a population of 183.

 It is situated approximately 3.5 mi south-east of Beverley to the east of the A1174 road from Hull to Beverley.
 It also lies just to the west of the River Hull.

 Geography

 Thearne lies between the A1174 Beverley to Hull road, and the River Hull, around 3.5 mi south-east of Beverley.
 The original village is located at the meeting of three minor roads: Thearne Road (now Ferry Lane) and Thearne Lane (formerly Old Wire Carr Road) to the west, and Ferry Lane to the east.
 The modern place includes additional housing along the A1174.

 The area around Thearne is primarily agricultural, low lying (less than 5 m above sea level), with extensive drainage.
 There are several developments of glasshouse based agriculture in the area.

 Governance

-The hamlet was in the Beverley and Holderness parliamentary constituency until the 2010 general election when it was transferred to the constituency of Haltemprice and Howden.
+The hamlet is in the Beverley and Holderness parliamentary constituency.

+Thearne was formerly a township in the parish of Beverley St. John, in 1866 Thearne became a civil parish, on 1 April 1935 the parish was abolished to form Woodmansey.